 When compared to other personal loans offered by banks, lenders and credit unions, which can also help cover the costs associated with renovations, the Home Depot loan is quite restrictive and comparatively more expensive.

 You’ll only be able to purchase goods and services from Home Depot itself, whereas with other personal loans, you’ll be able to make purchases anywhere and use the funds as you see fit.
-In addition, interest rates on other personal loans start as low as 4.99% – significantly lower than what Home Depot offers.
+In addition, interest rates on other personal loans can be significantly lower than what Home Depot offers.

 Alternatives to Home Depot Project Loan

 If you’ve already attempted to secure a loan through another avenue, the Home Depot Loan might make a good alternative, provided the terms and interest rate make sense for your situation.
 The credit is helpful for those who expect to have the financing to pay off the loan much faster than the full 84-month term.